Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “And there’s our project.
 I want you to figure out how we can stop that from happening again.”

 “Long-range ERB suppression? ...I don’t see why that shouldn’t be, uh, plausible…” Bartlett mused.
-“Heck, and the tactical possibilities---”
+“Heck, and the tactical possibilities - ”

 “Make sure it’s possible, run up a proposal and I’ll rubber-stamp the damn thing no questions asked,” Tremblay promised him.
 “Because I’ll feel a lot happier about sending good men to hit Hierarchy operations when I know it won’t be a suicide mission.”